 Brookside Healthcare Center is in Redlands, California, a city with a population of 73,690 people.
-We gave this nursing home an overall grade of B-.
-A score of this caliber requires some respectable marks.
-The nursing homes in Redlands received quality scores across the board with a city grade of a B. One of the highlights of this nursing home's report card is its strong inspection reports, which is addressed in the next paragraph.
+We gave this nursing home an overall grade of C. A score of this caliber requires some respectable marks.
+This grade isn't too far off the city grade for Redlands, which is a B-.
+The best part of this place's report card is is its inspection reports.
+Inspection reports are discussed in the next section.

 Brookside Healthcare Center

 - Nursing Home

 - Accepts Medicare 1

 - Accepts Medicaid 1

 - No CCRC

 - Offers Inpatient Rehab